Work experience and Mentoring

 Experience real life law

-The core curriculum is richly supported by opportunities to participate in pro-bono work, or secure an internship, pupilage or mentor.
-Initiatives such as the Bristol Law Clinic and Lawyers Without Borders will help build skills, empathy and much more to deepen your learning experience.
+The core curriculum is richly supported by opportunities to participate in pro bono work, or secure an internship, pupillage or mentor.
+Initiatives such as the Bristol Law Clinic and Human Rights Law Clinic will help build skills, empathy and much more to deepen your learning experience.

 The Law Clinic

-With cuts to legal aid, the Law Clinic is a much needed service. providing students with the chance to gain solid experience of law in practice by offering free legal advice and support to members of the public under the supervision of Law School Staff.
+With cuts to legal aid, the Law Clinic is a much needed service - providing students with the chance to gain a solid experience of law in practice by offering free legal advice and support to members of the public under the supervision of Law School Staff.